GUIDE 2024

 1. Creation

 Who wrote and signed off on your Quality Manual?
 Who created the standard operating procedures (SOPs) stated in your QMS?
-Are these documents created, signed off on, and held by persons who have the necessary authority and qualifications?
+Are these documents created, signed off on, and held by persons with the necessary authority and qualifications?
 Effective document lifecycle management offers you and future auditors confidence in the origin and authority of every document in your system.
-It guarantees the dependability of the documents you use on a daily basis to develop, manufacture, test, and distribute your goods.
+It guarantees the dependability of the documents you use daily to develop, manufacture, test, and distribute your goods.

 2. Approval